scrtlabs/enigma-p2p/src/client_api/README.md

 ## getTaskStatus

 Queries the node for the status of a given Task identified by its TaskId.
+The Enigma.JS library provides in its [enigma-utils.js](https://github.com/enigmampc/enigma-contract-internal/blob/master/enigma-js/src/enigma-utils.js) file a function called `generateTaskId` with the following signature `function generateTaskId(fn, args, scAddr, blockNumber, userPubKey)`, which in turn returns a TaskId that can be passed an input to this method.

 **Parameters**